 I can assure you that no one bats an eye.

 I picked up and delivered one order for a Chad N. from Noodles & Co.
-There were other people inside the restaurant picking up orders too, and I had no clue who the food delivery drivers were vs regular customers getting their own food.
+There were other people inside the restaurant picking up orders too, and I had no clue who the food delivery drivers were apart from the regular customers getting their own food.

 It was eye-opening and humbling to find out what it was like to be on the other end of an Uber Eats delivery.

 Firstly, I had no idea how much Chad N. was tipping me.
 It said I was to pick up his bowl of pasta at Noodles & Co, and then drop it off at an address down the road.
 It showed my potential earning potential of $4 with tip included.
 Did that mean Chad N. was tipping me $4 or a nickel?
-I had no idea what percent he was offering me.
-(I suspect this is to dissuade you from spitting in the food of cheapskates.)
+I had no idea what percent he was offering.

 Then, Google Maps brought me to a residential home on a frontage road when in fact the correct address for my Chad N. was at the local news station Kare 11.

-I brought my order to the backdoor off of the parking lot.
+I brought my order to the back door off of the parking lot.
 An employee said he would fetch Chad N. for me while I waited outside.
 I won’t say that employee was surly.
-But I did feel that our dialogue was not the exchange of equals.
-I was addressed the way you might talk to a clueless service person who wants to show up and wander around a private building.
+But I did feel that our dialogue was not the even exchange of equals.
+I was addressed the way you might talk to a clueless (possibly mentally ill homeless) person who just shows up and wants to wander around a TV news station.

-Because of icy roads, poor GPS navigation, and having to hunt for Chad N., the whole experience of delivering one bowl of pasta took 44 minutes.
+With icy roads, poor GPS navigation, and having to hunt down Chad N., the whole experience of delivering one bowl of pasta took 44 minutes.

 It’s Worth it to Get the Free $200.

 The experience of making one UberEats delivery is worth it to get the free $200.
-And I kind of think that anyone who orders in Uber Eats, Shipt, Instacart, or any other gig economy delivery service, should try it.
+And I kind of think that anyone who orders Uber Eats, or any other gig economy delivery service, should try it.

 If I were to make another Uber Eats delivery, I would change things up.
-I would take a more lucrative delivery (i.e. deliver dinner for 4) and deliver weekday evenings vs weekdays around noon when it’s just commuters who want a sandwich and bowl of soup at their desk.
+I would take a more lucrative (pricier) order and deliver in the evenings, not at noon when it’s just commuters who want a sad bowl of noodles for one at their desk.

 Also, I might look up the address from my laptop before heading out the door.
 Until you physically collect the bag of food, you only know the intersection.
-But it’s worth taking the time to see what that intersection looks like.
-Is it off of a frontage road?
-What are the landmarks?
-This would save time and prevent u-turn loops.
+But it’s worth taking the time to identify some landmarks in advance.
+(Like the nearest legal spot to make a U-turn.)

 How to Work for Uber Eats and Get a Free $200 Bonus

-Here are the mechanics of what you need to do to sign up for Uber Eats as a driver and get the free $200.
+Here’s what you need to do to sign up for Uber Eats and get the free $200.

 #1 | Sign Up for Uber Eats from Swagbucks

 This part was pretty straightforward.
-You need to sign up, from Swagbucks, to work for Uber Eats.
+You need to sign up, through Swagbucks, to work for Uber Eats.

 - I signed up for Uber Eats from Swagbucks.com so I could get the bonus.